 The system began with training for mid-level employees but now focuses on passing on skills and techniques to young employees.
 Apart from the passing on of techniques and skills, this training is aimed at giving the young employees a rare opportunity to interact with veterans and thus raise their awareness about the value of carrying on Daikin's tradition of skill.

-This training has been particularly helpful in raising productivity in the Air Conditioner Manufacturing Division as participants can use what they have learned immediately on the job.
+This training has been particularly helpful in raising productivity in the Air Conditioner Manufacturing Division as participants have learned to take the initiative in using what they have learned immediately on the job.

-As of fiscal 2017, a cumulative total of 160 employees at the Sakai Plant and 114 employees at the Shiga Plant have taken this training.
+As of fiscal 2019, a cumulative total of 173 employees at the Sakai Plant and 128 employees at the Shiga Plant had taken this training.

 Find out more in your region.